MrCocoNuat/tiny-oscilloscope/README.md

 This project can be built on a 18x24 PTH protoboard, available straight from China for cheap from many retailers, including Amazon.
 However, I HIGHLY DISCOURAGE THIS, since the construction on such a small protoboard will be  terribly complicated.
 Either use a much larger protoboard, or spin up a PCB for this project.
 Have fun!

+If you are using ordinary 5mm LEDs and you want to pack them as tightly as I did, you will have to use flush cutters to cut some of the "lip" off of the bottom of each LED.
+Otherwise they simply will not fit.
+Of course, you could use a premade [8x8 LED multiplexed matrix](https://www.adafruit.com/product/454), which would really simplify some of the worst wiring, but then again now you are stuck with all of the LEDs being the same color.
+So, really, your choice.

 ![Front of PCB](assets/front.png)
 ![Back of PCB](assets/back.jpg)
 ![Back of PCB, diagonal view](assets/grid.jpg)